DipakSirsath312/AI-ChatBot_Javascript-Project_Gemini-API/README.md

 # AI ChatBot JavaScript Project
 ---
+# 🤖 AI Chatbot – JavaScript (Gemini API)

+## Branch: UC-6-chatbot-Response
+An AI-powered chatbot developed using JavaScript and Google Gemini API.
+This branch, UC-6-chatbot-Response, is dedicated to handling AI-generated responses based on user input, ensuring accurate, contextual, and real-time replies.

 # Branch: UC-5-message_handleUserInput
 This branch focuses on handling user input and message flow in a web-based AI chatbot built using JavaScript and integrated with the Gemini API.
 It represents the fifth use case in a step-by-step development approach, where core chat interaction logic is implemented.